ga-wdi-lessons/pseudocode/readme.md

 Users can play the [game of 'war'](https://en.wikipedia.org/wiki/War_(card_game)) against a computer.
 The game continues until 1 player runs out of cards.

+### Timing & Review

+Students should take 15 minutes to pseudo-code the first problem in pairs.
+After time is up, they should 'swap' code with another team and spend 5 minutes reviewing each other's code, leaving feedback.

+If time permits, switch teams and tackle an option that neither partner has done before for another 10 minutes.
+Repeat the the review process.

 ## Bonus Exercise: Pseudocode FizzBuzz (30 min)

 Break into small groups and solve this puzzle: